Heckie75/eQ-3-radiator-thermostat/README.md

 # eQ-3-radiator-thermostat

-Full-featured shell script interface based on expect and gatttool for eQ-3 radiator thermostat
+Full-featured shell script interface based on expect and gatttool for eqiva eQ-3 radiator thermostat

 This script allows to control the bluetooth radiator thermostat with the Raspberry Pi's Raspian and other Linux distributions.